hunter-stanke/personal-site/content/home/services.md

 # blank widget.
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 8  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 8  # Order that this section will appear.
 #hero_media = "rLogo.png"

-title = "Services"
+title = "Consulting Services"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.